This Haunts Me: Justin Timberlake’s Diss Track About Prince

 Justin Timberlake's outsized ego really made him think he had license to write a verse about … Prince

 Photos via Shutterstock

 It wouldn't be hyperbolic to say that Prince is one of the most influential musicians of all time.

-Beyonce credits Prince with taking her to the next level as an artist by recommending she learn how to play piano.
+Beyonce credits Prince with taking her to the next level as an artist by recommending she learn to play piano.
 Lianne La Havas had tea parties with him.
-Frank Ocean, despite his own almost mythical status, was rendered starstruck just at the sight of him.
-And countless artists credit his performances and his iconic catalogue as major inspirations.
+Frank Ocean — despite his own almost mythical status — was rendered starstruck just by the sight of him.
+And countless artists credit Prince's majestic performances and his iconic catalogue as major inspirations.

 Prince died on April 21, 2016 at only 57, but his legacy is untouchable.
 Known for breaking the boundaries of music, being politically outspoken, and constantly challenging social norms of race, gender, and sexuality, Prince is remembered as one of the greatest, and for good reason.

 On April 8th, it was announced that a posthumous album by the artist will be released on June 30th, 2021.
 Recorded in 2010 but never released, the announcement of the upcoming Welcome 2 America has fans eagerly awaiting its arrival.

 According to his estate, the album is "a powerful creative statement that documents Prince's concerns, hopes, and visions for a shifting society, presciently foreshadowing an era of political division, disinformation, and a renewed fight for racial justice."